 - Avoid drinking too much alcohol – Consuming excessive alcohol can impair balance and increase the risk of falling.

-- Use proper body mechanics and move safely.
-For example, in a grocery store ask for help when trying to reach items on high shelves.
+- In a grocery store ask for help when trying to reach items on high shelves.
 Do not carry too many heavy bags at once.
 Pack bags lightly and ask for help with carrying when necessary.

 - Select clothing and footwear with safety in mind.